 The heart of Bavaria, Munich is a fantastically wealthy city that perfectly highlights its rich cultural heritage while remaining contemporary at the same time.
 While visitors descend upon Munich at any time of year, the zenith is obviously during Oktoberfest, when the streets are flowing with beer, and lederhosen-clad people make merry.
 Renowned for its art scene, the city has world-class museums as well as numerous royal palaces to gaze upon – not to mention a thriving gastronomic scene to dig into.
 With a laidback way of life, the Bavarians are welcoming and perfectly happy to show off their local traditions and customs.

 Read more: Top Munich Attractions

-1. Berlin Where to Stay
+1. Berlin Where to Stay in Berlin